 Feed Screws and Mixer Screws Information

-Selecting feed screws rand mixer screws requires an analysis of product specifications and features.
-Screw inventory, channel width, clearance, screw diameter, and screw speed are important parameters to consider.
 Screw inventory or enclosed channel volume is measured from the forward edge of the feed opening to the discharge end of the screw channel.
 Channel width is the distance across the screw channel perpendicular to the flight as measured at its periphery.
 Clearance (radial clearance, diametrical clearance) is the difference in the diameters of the screw and the bore.
-Screw diameter is the defined by the cross-section of the feed screw bounded by its flight-lands.
+Screw diameter is defined by the cross-section of the feed screw bounded by its flight-lands.
 This measurement is usually expressed as a nominal diameter, but can also be a range.
 Screw speed is the number of feed screw revolutions per minute (RPM).
 Abrasive wear, adhesive wear, and corrosive wear are additional factors to consider when selecting feed screws.
 Adhesive wear is caused by continuous contact between the process materials and the feed screw itself.
 Adhesive wear occurs during the landing of the screw flight.
 Corrosive wear, a problem caused by the formation of acids in the processing of plastics, can pit the surfaces of untreated metal feed screws.